PeterDefnet/Calculate-Distribution-of-Nanoparticle-Spacing-from-an-Image/README.md

 **Motivation:**
 <br>
 <br>
 My doctoral lab is a leader in the field of making nanoelectrode arrays.
-We have a new design in the pipeline that is dependent on single nanoparticles acting as electrodes, and are fabricated by supporting randomly dispersed particles in a polymer membrane.
+We are working on a new design that is dependent on single nanoparticles acting as electrodes, and are fabricated by supporting randomly dispersed particles in a polymer membrane.
 Unlike our previous designs, the electrode spacing is not well-defined (and effectively random!).
 Therefore, we needed a method to determine the average electrode spacing - which defines the spatial resolution of our measurements.
 <br>
 <br>